staas-io/community/docs/the-basics/storage.md

 The persistent storage is Rollback enable via Web Dashboard to any point in time.

 The rollback process will require your stack to be offline for approx 5-10 minutes depent on how big your current storage is.

+To see how you can restore your storage between snapshot, head over to [Backup Storage with Staas.io]({% link docs/the-basics/backup.md %}).